|Inter-Cities Fairs Cup 1969

 -- I took Jock Rutherford over Jimmy Scoular at right wing because he won more trophies and at a time when Newcastle dominated.

--- Chris Waddle and Bobby Mitchell were left wings.
-I already have Speed and Ginola.
+-- Both Chris Waddle and Bobby Mitchell were left wings, but I already have Gary Speed and David Ginola.
 Both players were more associated with the club than Waddle.
-I prefer the younger players than Mitchell.
+Then, I prefer the younger players than Mitchell.
 So I have no space for Waddle and Mitchell, but I might have made a mistake with Mitchell.

 -- Hughie Gallacher, Jackie Milburn and Alan Shearer were locked for two of the strikers' position.
 Kevin Keegan only played two seasons with Newcastle, but he helped Newcastle to gain promotion from the second division.
 The promotion itself was a historical moment for the club.
 I have rewarded players on other teams who helped their club for historical moment.
 For Newcastle, that player happened to be Keegan.
 He was also a popular figure with the fans.
 Andy Cole and Malcolm Macdonald were seriously considered, but he is up against some of the greatest British strikers ever played the game.

 -- The final striker position was between Les Ferdinand and Andy Cole.
 Andy Cole played for the club from 1993 to 1995, scoring 68 goals in 86 appearances.
 Both players scored a lot of goals, and only spent two seasons there in the Preimership (Cole spent one more season in Division One).
 Cole scored 40 goals in his first season, which was a record for the club in all competition for a single season.
 Hughie Gallacher holds the record for the highest number of "league" goals in a season with 36.
-I selected Ferdinand because his team came second twice in the league in his only two seasons.
+However, I selected Ferdinand because his team came second twice in the league in his only two seasons.
 He was also the PFA Players' Player of the Year in the 1995–96 season.
 He formed a successful strike partnership with Alan Shearer.
 The fans gave him the nickname "Sir Les".
 Cole on the other hand might have a better strike ratio than Ferdinand, but he was only a young player on the rise over here.
 Ferdinand was more established, I felt.

--- Malcolm McDonald, Shola Ameobi, Steve Harper and Colin Veitch are into their Hall of Fame.
-They only made my honorable mention.
+-- Malcolm McDonald, Shola Ameobi, Steve Harper and Colin Veitch are into their Hall of Fame, but they only made my honorable mention.